 Listed on the National Register of Historic Places, the Lexington Opera House is one of the premiere performing arts centers in the region.

-The distinctly 19th century ambience is one of the most charming features of the restored theatre.
-With less than 1,000 seats, the venue currently serves an average of 85,000 patrons annually, and remains a premier cultural destination in downtown Lexington.
+The distinctly 19th-century ambiance is one of the most charming features of the restored theatre.
+With less than 1,000 seats, the venue currently serves an average of 85,000 patrons annually and remains a premier cultural destination in downtown Lexington.

 Programming at the Opera House offers something for everyone: ballet, opera, children’s productions, family shows, comedy, music, and professional national BROADWAY tours!

 Our Celebrity Portrait Gallery – located on the First Balcony features photographs of artists who have performed at the Lexington Opera House since the original restoration in 1976.
 Show posters and historical memorabilia are displayed in Pardy’s Pub – the lower level of the theatre.